The Advantages and Disadvantages of Engineered Quartz

 Engineered quartz is usually easier to install than natural stone.
 Considering its durability and quality, engineered quartz is relatively cost-effective compared to other options.
 If you’re on a budget but want something stylish and durable, then engineered quartz is a great choice.
 The price depends on the color, finish or veining you choose.
 Depending on the veining, the cost can be as much as natural stone, but nevertheless engineered quartz is still a great choice because of its value.

-Engineered quartz is hard to stain because of the nonporous quality.
-The nonporous quality also does not allow viral or bacterial growth which is extremely important in areas such as your bathroom.
+Engineered quartz is hard to stain because of its nonporous quality.
+The nonporous quality also does not allow viral or bacterial growth, which is extremely important in areas such as your bathroom.
 All you need to clean engineered quartz is soap and water.
 You can avoid abrasive scrubbers or harsh chemicals.

 The Disadvantages of Engineered Quartz

 Engineered quartz can be rendered as a rip-off of a natural stone.
 This is true when the veining appears too symmetrical or perfect.
 If you need to use numerous slabs of engineered quartz, you will most likely see the seams.
 This is not an issue for bathrooms because the countertops are typically smaller.

 Engineered quartz can and will be damaged if you set hot instruments such as curling irons on it with no protection.
 To avoid heat damage, you will need to use a trivet for hot items.
 Engineered quartz is not indestructible.